 Figure 33- Identifying ineffective operations Sankey diagram for sub-expression cardinality

 Using the Sankey visualization, we can see that the Unique sub-expression (part of UNION) is redundant (it filters nothing) as it is marked in orange or by hovering both operations and looking at the number of rows.
 This affects the execution time of the query, and the query took 9.3 seconds.
+The execution time is taken out of the last node’s “Total time” (The time it took the database to run this node and all its ancestors).

 In PostgreSQL, the difference between UNION ALL and UNION is that the first only append two relations and the second removes duplicates entries after the append.
 Since both relations are disjoint, there is no need for removing duplications after the append.
 This will not affect the query correctness but will improve the query performance as Unique is a very expensive operation.